 Kris Rommel (“Balance” | “Last Winter” | “Book Bindings: Part Deux”)

-After High School Kristofer studied theater at Murray State.
-It was there he and two other friends started The Bob Rogers Group, a production company that produced one-act plays and short films.
+After High School Kristofer studied theater at Murray State University.
+It was there that he and two other friends started The Bob Rogers Group, a production company that produced one-act plays and short films.

 Bill Santen (“Portrait Studies”)

 Bill Santen creates short films for gallery exhibitions and occasional film festivals.
-He has been working on 16 mm film for several years while attending the University of Kentucky, and intends to continue his pursuits in visual and sculptural arts at Columbia University's School of the Arts.
+He has been working in 16mm film for several years while attending the University of Kentucky, and intends to continue his pursuits in visual and sculptural arts at Columbia University's School of the Arts.
 He recently finished a relief sculpture mural of imaginary animals at Kentucky Children's Hospital.

 Angela Shoemaker (“A Place to Call Home”)